Trixie Mattel: Artistry

 In addition to her comedic drag persona, Mattel is also a country folk singer-songwriter.
 In an interview with Rolling Stone, Mattel recounted that her grandfather was a country singer who taught her how to begin playing guitar.
 But, growing up, she hated country music and thought it was "old people music."
 However, she grew to love and appreciate country as an adult, recognizing its depth, complexity, and humor with artists like June Carter Cash and Dolly Parton especially contributing to her newfound appreciation.
 Mattel also said that she learned guitar by listening to George Jones, Conway Twitty, and Johnny Cash.
-Although she learned to play country folk, the type of music she listened to on the radio was from country, Americana, and folk pop performers such as Jason Isbell, Kris Kristofferson, Aimee Mann, Michelle Branch, and Kacey Musgraves.
+Although she learned to play country folk, the type of music she listened to on the radio was from country, Americana, and folk pop performers such as Patsy Cline, Jason Isbell, Kris Kristofferson, Aimee Mann, Michelle Branch, and Kacey Musgraves.
 Currently, Mattel finds that her music is inspired by Miley Cyrus and Kacey Musgraves, referring to them as "two fringe-country kindred spirits."
 Several of Mattel's influences for the finished version of her third studio album, Barbara, include new wave and rock groups The Go-Go's, Blondie, The B-52's, Fountains of Wayne, Weezer, Aimee Mann, and The Click Five.

-Mattel is also a DJ, posting a remix of the Black Eyed Peas song "My Humps" in July 2023, and later Aqua's "Barbie Girl" and Megan Thee Stallion's "Her".

 Personal life

 Firkus is gay.
-He was in a relationship with filmmaker David Silver, who also produced his documentary Moving Parts, from 2016 to 2024.
 He is a vegetarian, an atheist, and a collector of Barbie dolls.
+He was in a relationship with filmmaker David Silver, who also produced his documentary Moving Parts and co-owns Trixie Motel with Firkus, from 2016 to 2024.
+In December 2025 he announced that he has a boyfriend.
+In 2026, Firkus spoke about having ankylosing spondylitis.